 Deploying to Production can depend on whether you have a traditional AEM instance that deploys using Maven, or are on Adobe Managed Services (AMS) and therefore using Cloud Manager.

-For a traditional deployment (non-AMS) using Maven you can see the WKND Tutorial for an overview.
+For a traditional deployment (non-AMS) using Maven, see the WKND Tutorial for an overview.

-If you are an AMS customer using Cloud Manager, then once you make sure everything has been tested and is working properly, you are ready to push your code updates to a centralized Git repository in Cloud Manager.
+If you are an AMS customer using Cloud Manager, after you make sure that everything is tested and working properly, you can push your code updates to a centralized Git repository in Cloud Manager.

-After the updates have been uploaded to Cloud Manager, they can be deployed to AEM using Cloud Manager’s CI/CD pipeline.
+After the updates have been uploaded to Cloud Manager, deploy them to AEM using Cloud Manager’s CI/CD pipeline.

 Follow these best practices as a general approach to debugging:

-In order to efficiently log a bug with Support in case you need further assistance, follow the below steps:
+To efficiently log a bug with Support, in case you need further assistance, complete the following steps:

 Congratulations!
 You have completed the AEM Headless Developer Journey!
 You should now have an understanding of:

-You have either already launched your first AEM Headless project or now have all the knowledge you need to do so.
+You have either already launched your first AEM Headless project or now have all the knowledge to do so.
 Great job!

-The headless stores in AEM doesn’t need to stop here, though.
-You might remember in the Getting Started part of the journey we discussed briefly how AEM not only supports headless delivery and traditional full-stack models, but also can support hybrid models that combines the advantages of both.
+No need to stop the headless stores in AEM, though.
+In the Getting Started part of the journey, it discussed how AEM not only supports headless delivery and traditional full-stack models, but also supports hybrid models that combine the advantages of both.